 Frank Peter Zimmermann

-Also an avid chamber musician and recitalist, Mr. Zimmermann gives numerous concerts worldwide.
+Also as chamber musician and recitalist, Frank Peter Zimmermann gives numerous concerts, mostly in Europe.
 His interpretations of the classical, romantic and 20th Century repertoire are received with great critical acclaim from press and public alike.
-His regular recital partners are pianists Piotr Anderzewski, Enrico Pace and Emanuel Ax.
+His regular recital partners are pianists Enrico Pace, Emanuel Ax, Christian Zacharias and Piotr Anderzewski.

-Together with viola player Antoine Tamestit and cellist Christian Poltéra he forms the Trio Zimmermann; the string trio performs in a.mong others Amsterdam, Brussels, Cologne, London, Lyon, Milan, Munich, Paris and Vienna, as well as during the festivals in Salzburg and Edinburgh.
-In 2010 and in 2011 BIS Records released two CD recordings with works for string trio by Beethoven (Trio’s, Op.
+Together with viola player Antoine Tamestit and cellist Christian Poltéra he forms the Trio Zimmermann; the string trio performs in all major music centres and festivals in Europe.
+BIS Records released three award-winning CD recordings of works for string trio by Beethoven (Op.
+3, Op.
+8 and Op.
 9), Mozart (Divertimento KV 563) and Schubert (Trio, D 471).